Slamfest '99: Retrospective interest

 In the years since it took place, Slamfest '99 has never been referenced by Nintendo, and maintained an extremely obscure status even among fans of Super Smash Bros.
-Currently, no video footage of Slamfest '99 is known to exist in any capacity, and the official broadcast is considered lost media.
+Currently, no video footage of Slamfest '99 is known to exist in any capacity.

 In May 2020, André Segers of the YouTube channel GameXplain published a tweet vaguely recalling Slamfest '99, which garnered attention from members of the Lost Media Wiki.
 A coordinated search effort to find the broadcast footage was launched by the Lost Media Wiki in the following months.
 The search effort has since uncovered a variety of content related to Slamfest '99, such as photographs, magazine articles, written firsthand accounts, and references to the event on archived websites in the Wayback Machine.
 Additionally, a talking Donkey Kong plush figure from the 'Nintendo Collectibles' line was found featuring promotional material for the event.

 In February 2023, a collection of new high-quality photographs from Slamfest '99 were uploaded to social media by members of the Lost Media Wiki.
 The photos were provided to the Lost Media Wiki by Slamfest '99's producer, Ed Espinoza.